Sakura Festival

 • Traditional Japanese Festival Activities

-• Tea ceremony sample
+• Tea ceremony demonstration

 • Kite making and name in Japanese